DerNoli/imacfan_linux/README.md

 /sys/devices/platform/applesmc.768/temp9_input: 45000
 After that set the proper temp file in the script
 </details>
-Since my sensor for CPU is TC0p and the GPU Sensor is TG0p i used following lines:
+Since my sensor for CPU is TC0p and the GPU Sensor is TG0p i used following lines, as these represented the real temps best.

 CPU_TEMP="/sys/devices/platform/applesmc.768/temp10_input"